Exploring "Conductivity" with Peter Slowik

 Bradley Ottesen, a performer of “warmly rich, opulent tone” (Washington Post), is the violist of the internationally acclaimed Fry Street Quartet, and Professor of Viola and Chamber Music at Utah State University.
 Hailed as a “triumph of ensemble playing” (New York Times), the Fry Street Quartet has perfected a “blend of technical precision and scorching spontaneity” (Strad Magazine).
 The FSQ is the endowed Quartet-in-Residence at the Caine College of the Arts, Utah State University, and maintains a busy concertizing schedule alongside their dedicated teaching career.
 In recent seasons, the FSQ has commissioned and premiered new works by composers Gabriela Lena Frank, Clarice Assad, Laura Kaminsky, and Libby Larsen, and the quartet has become known for launching groundbreaking collaborations that explore the role of the arts in social discourse.
 The Crossroads Project is an ongoing partnership with physicist and educator Robert Davies, a meditation on environmental sustainability.
 Crossroads productions have been staged more than 50 times in 3 countries, and performances have involved visual artists, filmmakers, actors, and composers.

-Dallas-native Marlea Simpson is a second-year Viola Fellow at the New World Symphony.
+Dallas-native Marlea Simpson was appointed to the Minnesota Orchestra in 2022.
 Hailed by the Chicago Tribune as “Grant Park Orchestra’s new 21-year-old wunderkind” in 2016, she currently holds the Principal Viola position with the Chicago Sinfonietta in addition to a section position with the Grant Park Orchestra after completing their Project Inclusion Program in 2014.
 As an orchestral musician, Ms. Simpson has worked under conductors Leonard Slatkin, Marin Alsop, David Robertson, Dennis Russell Davies, Peter Oundjian, Carlos Kalmar, Gemma New and David Danzmayr.
 She has also worked with many renowned chamber musicians, including Steven Tenenbom, Merry Peckham and David Bowlin as well as the Brentano, Jasper, Jupiter and Calder quartets.
 Ms. Simpson received her master’s degree from the Yale School of Music, where she studied with Ettore Causa and Steven Tenenbom.
 She received the Georgina Lucy Grosvenor Memorial Prize, which is awarded to the violist in the graduating class whose performances while at Yale have exhibited the highest potential for success as a soloist or chamber musician in the field.
 She also holds a bachelor’s degree from Oberlin Conservatory, where she studied with Peter Slowik.

 11 – 11:45 lessons (practice)